 In order to comply with air quality requirements, a Non-Methane Organic Compound (NMOC) emission report will be submitted to the implementing authority on an annual basis following the requirements of New Source Performance Standards (NSPS).
 Within 12 months after reporting NMOC emissions greater than or equal to 50 Mg/year (megagram per year), a detailed landfill gas collection and controls system design plan submittal shall be made to the NSPS implementing agency.
 Within 18 months after this submittal, the installation of the landfill gas collection and control system shall be completed.
 Based on current Tier 2 sampling and model projections, the CCSWDC Class I landfill has not exceeded the NMOC threshold at the time of this report and is not expected to exceed the threshold until 2015.
-Operation of the Landfill Gas System is provided in greater detail in Attachment K-9, LFGCCS Operation and Maintenance Plan.
+Operation of the Landfill Gas System is provided in greater detail in Attachment K-9.
+Operation of the LFG Recovery Facility is provided in greater detail in Attachment K-12.